-The Institute offers a number of endowed fellowships and scholarships for tuition and/or stipends to graduate students of exceptional ability who wish to pursue advanced study and research.
+Students are strongly encouraged to apply for scholarships and fellowships from federal and private agencies and organizations to support their graduate studies.
+In addition, the Institute offers a limited number of endowed fellowships and scholarships for tuition and/or stipends to graduate students of exceptional ability.